Cost of attendance for the entering class of fall 2017

-Elon Law’s total tuition cost for the entering class of 2016 is more than 20 percent below the average cost at other private law schools across the country (Source: ABA 2013 data of private law school costs).
-The total 2½ year J.D. program tuition for members of this entering class is $100,000, or lower for recipients of Elon’s substantial scholarship and fellowship awards.
+Elon Law’s total tuition cost for the entering class of 2017 is about 20 percent below the average cost at other private law schools across the country (Source: ABA 2013 data of private law school costs).
+The total 2½ year J.D. program tuition for members of this entering class is $110,000, or lower for recipients of Elon’s substantial scholarship and fellowship awards.
 Members of the entering class are guaranteed there will be no tuition increases during their course of study.

 Elon Law's groundbreaking new program is designed to lower the cost of legal education and prepare students for early entry into the job market.
 The nation’s first 2½ year standard J.D. program of study, providing a 90-credit curriculum, is strategically designed to maximize student learning and career success.